Gnaeus Domitius Corbulo: Works

 Corbulo wrote a now-lost account of his Asiatic experiences.

 Marriage and issue

 Corbulo married Cassia Longina, the daughter of Gaius Cassius Longinus, consul of 30, and his wife Junia Lepida, a great-great-granddaughter of Augustus.
-Cassia bore Corbulo two daughters, one of which married the senator Annius Vinicianus, and the other, Domitia Longina, married the emperor Domitian.
+Cassia bore Corbulo two daughters, one of whom married the senator Annius Vinicianus, and the other, Domitia Longina, married the emperor Domitian.

+In popular culture

+Corbulo appeared in The Legion portrayed by Mickey Rourke.